MinhDuong96/CV/README.md

 - [x] 1 year experience in Full-stack development

-As a 1 years agile geek in web engineering, with experience in PHP full-stack and the JavaScript stack development;
+As a 1 years agile geek in web engineering, with experience in PHP full-stack and the JavaScript full stack development;
 Highly knowledgeable on scalable and usable UI components and Front-end architecture.
 Good communicator who is not afraid to ask questions to understand project requirements fully.
-Skilled researcher able to identify opportunities in a given arena.
+Ability to self-study and learn to solve problems.

 ### TECHNICAL SKILLS: